 Mistake #7: They think they have a warranty—but they don’t

 Most buyers assume that all new-build lofts, condos and homes are covered by a provincial warranty, but this isn’t the case.
 Only three provinces—B.C., Quebec and Ontario—make warranty coverage mandatory.
-In fact, those are the only provinces that require new home builders to register with their respective provincial regulator at all.
+In fact, those are the only provinces that require new home builders to register with their respective provincial regulators at all.

 “In Ontario, it’s illegal to build without being registered,” says Janice Mandel, vice president of corporate affairs at Tarion.
-But in other provinces, where the warranty program isn’t mandatory, builders can simply opt-out of coverage.
-Often they’ll try to convince home owners that they’re saving them the registration costs.
+But in other provinces, where the warranty program isn’t mandatory, builders can simply opt out of coverage.
+Often they’ll try to convince homeowners that they’re saving them the registration costs.

 Buyers should be proactive and get their new home warranty in writing, says Mandel.
 They should also go online to determine if their builder is registered with a provincial regulator as a new home builder.
 This is particularly important for loft or condo conversions—residential units constructed inside an existing building shell.
 In such situations, new-build warranties often don’t apply.

 Mistake #8: They’re not speedy with their warranty claims